Obama seeks to ease doubts on global leadership

 His high-profile foray into foreign policy challenges was dominated by efforts to head off a Palestinian plan to seek U.N. recognition of statehood, a move that could erode U.S. global standing and further isolate close ally Israel.

-Obama's last-ditch diplomatic drive won praise from Israel, which will rely on Washington to block the Palestinian U.N. membership bid in the Security Council, but the Palestinians vowed they would not be deterred.
+Obama's last-ditch diplomatic drive won praise from Israel, which will rely on Washington to block the Palestinian U.N. membership bid in the Security Council.

+But Palestinian President Mahmoud Abbas seemed determined to press ahead, even after face-to-face talks with Obama, underscoring the stark new limits of U.S. influence -- and of the president's own personal clout -- in the restive region.

 "There is no short cut to the end of a conflict that has endured for decades," Obama told an annual gathering of world leaders in New York, though he offered no new prescriptions for relaunching negotiations.

-Obama finds himself in the quandary of opposing a move toward Palestinian self-determination even as he hailed Arab democracy movements that have shaken -- or toppled -- authoritarian rulers in Tunisia, Egypt, Syria and Libya.

-A senior Palestinian official said Obama's stance violated the spirit of the "Arab spring," and it seemed the best the president could hope for was to slow down the Palestinian statehood bid or contain the diplomatic damage it causes.
+A senior Palestinian official said Obama's stance violated the spirit of the "Arab spring," and it seemed the best the president could hope for was to slow down the Palestinian statehood bid or contain the diplomatic damage.

-This comes as Obama's outreach to the Muslim world has already been faltering and further underscores the stark new limits of U.S. influence amid Middle East upheaval.
+This comes as Obama's outreach to the Muslim world, a centerpiece of his global agenda, has already faltered.

 Obama attempted to strike a delicate balance from the U.N. podium.
 He sought to reassure Palestinians he was not abandoning his pledge to help them end Israeli occupation and achieve eventual statehood while also placating any Israeli concerns about Washington's commitment to their security.

-He was considered unlikely to lean too heavily on Israeli Prime Minister Benjamin Netanyahu for concessions to the Palestinians, mindful that he cannot afford to alienate Israel's broad base of support among American voters as he seeks re-election in 2012.
+He was considered unlikely to lean too heavily on Israeli Prime Minister Benjamin Netanyahu for concessions in talks earlier on Wednesday, mindful that he cannot afford to alienate Israel's broad base of support among American voters as he seeks re-election in 2012.
+Obama and the hawkish Israeli leader have had a strained relationship.

 REPUBLICAN CRITICISM

-Ileana Ros-Lehtinen, Republican head of the House of Representatives' Foreign Affairs Committee, said Obama was "slow to respond to the dangerous Palestinian statehood scheme" and that he did take a strong enough stand in favor of Israel.
+Ileana Ros-Lehtinen, Republican head of the House of Representatives' Foreign Affairs Committee, said Obama was "slow to respond to the dangerous Palestinian statehood scheme" and "fell short" of taking a strong enough stand for Israel.

 Members of the General Assembly, where pro-Palestinian sentiment is high and Israel has often felt ostracized, listened politely but without enthusiasm to Obama's speech.